vlang/v/doc/docs.md

 v -os linux .
 ```

-(Cross compiling for macOS is temporarily not possible.)
+(Cross-compiling for macOS is temporarily not possible.)

 If you don't have any C dependencies, that's all you need to do.
-This works even
-when compiling GUI apps using the `ui` module or graphical apps using `gg`.
+This works even when compiling GUI apps using the `ui` module or graphical apps using `gg`.

 You will need to install Clang, LLD linker, and download a zip file with
 libraries and include files for Windows and Linux.
 V will provide you with a link.